When Brian Malek was a young child, he attended a number of air shows with his father and grandfather.

 “As soon as I hit, I knew it was bad,” he said.
 “I yelled at Doug, ‘It’s bad.
 Get me out of here.’”

 Malek caught his breath while Fashenpour went up the trail for the bike patrollers who were working at the top.
 The patrollers got to Malek and performed an initial assessment.
 A truck was able to access them via another trail.
-A neck brace was placed on Malek and he was on his way down the mountain to the emergency department at UCHealth Yampa Valley Medical Center where he was seen by Dr. Laila Powers.
+A neck brace was placed on Malek and he was on his way down the mountain to the emergency department at UCHealth Yampa Valley Medical Center where he was received by Dr. Laila Powers.

 “I hadn’t broken a single bone in my body before this,” said Malek.
 “I didn’t really know how bad it was.
 I knew my neck was unstable, so I tried not to move a whole lot.
 There was definitely a lot of fear going through my head.
 I was lucky to have Doug with me to keep me somewhat calm.”

-Spine surgery in Steamboat Springs
+Cervical spine fusion surgery in Steamboat Springs

 Following x-rays and an MRI, it was determined that Malek would need spine surgery, something he and Doug assumed would require a transfer to a larger medical center.